Frequently Asked Questions

 Only dentists and physicians can diagnosis TMJD.
 You may need to visit multiple practitioners to complete a diagnosis for TMJD If you have two or more symptoms around the jaw, in addition to any symptoms from around the head or through out the body from the following list, you may want to see a dentist or medical practitioner who specializes in diagnosis and treatment of TMJD1.
 Around the Jaw: 1.
 Clicking, grating or popping the jaw joint 2.
 Pain in and/or around the jaw lenching or grinding teeth while you sleep or during the day 3.
 Difficulty opening your mouth 4.
 Jaw locks open or shut 5.
 Pain in the teeth 6.Tired or sore jaw when you wake up 7.
 Jaw deviates on opening and closing Around the Head: 1.
 Difficulty swallowing 2.
 Muscle soreness or spasms around the head and neck 3.
 Ringing in the ears 4.
 Difficulty hearing 5.
 Frequent earaches with no infection present 6.
 Headaches of all kinds 7.
 Sinus pain 8.
 Pressure behind the eyes 9.
 Eyes tear up for no reason Throughout the Body: 1.
 Muscle spasms in the neck, shoulder, back, arms or legs 2.
 Numbness in arms or fingers 3.
 Dizziness 4.
 Backaches 5.
 Difficulty sleeping 6.
 Fatigue, nervousness, anger or depression 7.
 Arthritis Uppgaard, Robert O, DDS.
 Taking Control of TMJ.
 Oakland: New Harbinger Print 1999.

-16. Will the massage oils used cause me break-out?
+16. Will the massage lotion used cause me break-out?

-We use hypoallergenic massage lotions, with simple, natural ingredients.
-However, if you have sensitivity to certain types of oils or lotion please bring it to the massage therapist's attention.
+We use a hypoallergenic sunflower oil based massage lotion with simple, natural ingredients.
+However, if you have sensitivity to certain types of lotion please bring it to the massage therapist's attention.
 Very little lotion is used with Precision Neuromuscular Therapy.

 17. How will I feel after the treatment?